reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 Nextflow
 --------

 Another, slightly different Workflow manager is `Nextflow <https://nextflow.io/>`_.
 It follows a slightly different paradigm than make and Snakemake and it uses a different terminology.
 Rules are called *processes* and different processes communicate through so-called *channels*.
-A *channel* is similar to a pipe in the Linuxshell, but there is a bit more to it.
+A *channel* is similar to a pipe in the Linux shell, but there is a bit more to it.
 If you are interested, you can look `here <https://www.nextflow.io/docs/latest/channel.html>`_ to learn more.
 One big difference to make and snakemake is that in Nextflow input and output of different *processes* do not necessarily have to be files.
 Rather, values can be passed between processes without writing intermediate results to files.
 This can be very nice to reduce the number of files but it can also make it more complicated if you are not familiar with piping.
 To make this nextflow example easier to compare with the same implementation in make and snakemake, we will create outputfiles for all intermediate steps.
 Nextflow is based on Java mainly using the `Apache Groovy <https://en.wikipedia.org/wiki/Apache_Groovy>`_ super-set.
 We are no experts with Nextflow, however we wanted to show you how it looks in case it is a system that you would like to pursue further.
 Here is how our workflow looks like:

 .. code-block:: bash